-The ethical principles that guide and respect palliative care in practice are [41]:
+The ethical principles that guide and respect palliative care in practice are as follows [41]:

-- Autonomy, ie the right and ability of man to make independent decisions; - Justice, ie. fair use of available resources, moral and social principles on which respect for justice is based without discrimination or prejudice; - Benefit, ie doing good; - Primum non nocere, ie not to harm.
+- autonomy, i.e., the right and ability of a person to make independent decisions; - justice, i.e., fair use of available resources, moral and social principles on which respect for justice is based without discrimination or prejudice; - benefit, i.e., doing good; - primum non nocere, i.e., not to harm.

 Solving dilemmas and making the right medical and ethical decisions requires medical knowledge and skills, as well as understanding and accepting basic moral values and ethical principles.
-As professionals, we are obliged to ask ourselves whether our decisions are in accordance with the patient's will (autonomy) and in his best interest (welfare), and whether we will in any way harm the patient (primum non nocere) or society (justice) [41].
+As professionals, we are obliged to ask ourselves whether our decisions are in accordance with the patient's will (autonomy) and in their best interest (welfare), and whether we will in any way harm the patient (primum non nocere) or society (justice) [41].

-Considering that neither a successful cure nor recovery is expected in the seriously ill, the question arises, what can palliative care offer?
-Control of pain and other physical symptoms are basic interventions because it is important that the patient feels as comfortable as possible, which means no pain, no unpleasant symptoms, can sleep, can ingest fluids and food (depending on the stage of the disease) with maintaining hygiene.
+Considering that neither a successful cure nor recovery is expected in the seriously ill, the following question arises - what can palliative care offer?
+Control of pain and other physical symptoms are basic interventions because it is important that the patient feels as comfortable as possible, which means no pain, no unpleasant symptoms, ability to sleep, to ingest fluids and food (depending on the stage of the disease), with maintaining hygiene.
 Pain as the dominant symptom in many conditions/diseases requires continuous monitoring.
 The assessment of pain and discomfort in patients has its own specifics, given that the self-assessment of the suffering they experience is often lacking.
 There are many and varied signs of the patient's suffering: painful grimacing observed on a furrowed and/or bulging forehead, wrinkling of the nasolabial fold, squeezing of the eyes, disturbance of physiological parameters (increase in heart rate, decrease or increase in respiration per minute, altered respiratory amplitude, apnea crises, decrease in hemoglobin oxygen saturation, increase in arterial tension, increased intracranial pressure), altered body position and movement patterns in bed, altered sleep dynamics.
 Also, biochemical markers that appear in response to painful experience, suffering and stress can be measured: cortisol level, endorphin level, glycemic value, and other parameters [31, 42].
 These inadequately manageable symptoms are called refractory symptoms and differ from other difficult-to-treat symptoms in that, contrary to the advice of many experts, they cannot be treated without compromising the patient's consciousness [43].
 Palliative/terminal sedation can be defined as the use of sedatives (usually benzodiazepines) with or without complementary opioids given intravenously or subcutaneously to lower the level of consciousness deep enough to alleviate unbearable and persistent symptoms in patients whose life is coming to an end.
 These symptoms cannot be controlled in any other way.
 Sedation in this case is not a side effect of symptom control [41, 43].

-The Ethical Working Group of the European Palliative Care Association considers palliative sedation to control symptoms justified if used temporarily [41, 44, 45], if the patient is monitored regularly and when clinically is indicated assisted hydration and feeding [46].
+The Ethical Working Group of the European Palliative Care Association considers palliative sedation to control symptoms justified if used temporarily [41, 44, 45], if the patient is monitored regularly, and, when clinically indicated, for assisted hydration and feeding [46].

-Knowledge and understanding of ethical principles and acting in accordance with them not only contributes to improving the quality of life of patients and their families, but also contributes to the satisfaction of professionals during their hard work, stress prevention and prevention of burn out syndrome [41].
+Knowledge and understanding of ethical principles and acting in accordance with them not only contributes to improving the quality of life of patients and their families, but also contributes to the satisfaction of professionals during their hard work, stress prevention, and the prevention of occupational burnout syndrome [41].